jamesaoverton/obi-test-site/index.md

 Use the stable identifier in your spreadsheet or database.
 Then it's easier to share your data with other OBI users.

 <table id="static-table"></table>

+OBI terms also form a tree, with links to other terms that enable powerful search and data analysis.

+<div id="term-tree"></div>